tweag/rules_nixpkgs/guide.md

 hot code, say, vectorizes correctly on one platform but not on the other due to some difference between the two compilers, resulting in wildly different performance characteristics.
-System library versions are also not controlled, so build products will depend on whatever versions of happen to be available on the host during the build, which may very well change after a simple system package upgrade.
+System library versions are also not controlled, so build products will depend on whatever versions of those happen to be available on the host during the build, which may very well change after a simple system package upgrade.

-## How rules_nixpkgs solves the issue
+## Solutions to the issue

 There are two common ways that Bazel users work around these issues and achieve partial or full hermeticity.